google/earthengine-community/tutorials/public-health-ug/index.md

 date_published: 2019-09-17
 ---

----
-title: Earth Engine for Public Health Land Surface Temperature in Uganda Example

----

 [Open In Code Editor](https://code.earthengine.google.com/1a68fa019a5175a0250ecba425ae5e0d)

 Learning objectives:
-•	Introduce remote sensing data.
+* Introduce remote sensing data.
-•	Learn how to obtain and process raster climate data in Google Earth Engine.
+* Learn how to obtain and process raster climate data in Google Earth Engine.

 Remote sensing (satellite-derived) data are a rich source of information about climate variables, including land cover, vegetation, rainfall, and temperature.
 Satellite data are available going back to the 1980s in many cases, and so they provide a means for doing historical analyses of changing geographies that can be linked with epidemiologic data for analysis.
 In this exercise, we will learn how to acquire remote sensing data from Google Earth Engine.
 We will learn how to perform time series analysis to study changes in climate variables over our chosen geography and time period.
 We will also apply some common geospatial procedures (zonal, focal statistics).
 Finally, we will learn how to export our Earth Engine raster files to Google Drive.